The reason I’m offering these Tips On Writing Blog Content is that I find that writing seems to be difficult for many aspiring bloggers.

 Get Rid Of Distractions That Kill Productivity

-One of the biggest enemies of blog writing are distractions.
+One of the biggest enemies of blog writing is distractions.

 The only way you’re going to be focused on your content creation is to be self-motivated and productive.